 ^{}An emergency procedure was developed for the Dragonfly for use if the aircraft climbing vertically was almost clear of the trees but showed signs of stopping the climb too soon to allow transition to forward flight.
 The collective pitch lever was raised slightly and the extra power to prevent consequent over-pitching obtained by reducing the tail rotor pitch to zero by application of half right rudder.
 This resulted in a small if temporary surge of lift which raised the aircraft about 20 feet while in an accelerating turn on the spot to the right.
 On reaching treetop height the aircraft was flung into forward flight in whatever direction it happened to be facing.
-This dangerous procedure had to be used in severe conditions when the ground troops were still unaware of the helicopter's limitations in vertical performance and the need for inclined approach and take-off paths.
-There was considerable argument subsequently as to the theoretical efficacy of this manoeuvre, but what was often not appreciated was that extra power was made available to the main rotor by thus unloading the tail rotor, and although this diminished in proportion with the rate of turn and consequent reduction in blade true air speed, an advantage, albeit diminishing, was obtained so long as the rate of turn was increasing.
-The early Dragonfly pilots were very conscious of this brief advantage on the occasions when the procedure had to be used.
+This dangerous (continued on foot of next page)

-slope preferred.
-When helicopters with better power margins become available, this requirement was retained to give added safety and better visibility during the descent.
+As for practical purposes it had to be assumed that there would be insufficient power to hover outside ground effect, provision was needed for transition to forward flight at about 100 feet after acceleration to this height from within ground effect.
+It was also desirable - for reasons of visibility as well as performance and the avoidance of vortex ring - to be able to keep moving forward during the descent for landing until about 50 feet from the ground.
+Both these requirements could be met if there was a gap in the trees on one side of the clearing, and consequently the minimum requirement first put forward was a clearance area with surrounding obstructions forming a 45 degree slope in at least one direction, with a 30 degree slope preferred.
+When helicopters with better power margins became available, this requirement was retained to give added safety and better visibility during the descent.
 The ground clearance requirement consisted of a circle 30 yards in diameter cleared to ground level, with a further 10 yards all round with obstacles no higher than two feet.
-These requirements were rarely met in Malaya, but they became the standard criteria demanded for tactical helicopers for the next 25 years or more.
+These requirements were rarely met in Malaya, but they became the standard criteria demanded for tactical helicopters for the next 25 years or more.
 The space required on the ground could be reduced if the angle of descent was more shallow, but there was no way of devising a formula for this which would be simple enough for ground troops to use to make their own adjustments.
 They had to do their best to meet the standard criteria and the helicopter pilot had then to assess the results and decide whether the task was acceptable or not.